 The Eldorado area is in a semi-arid environment, with an average precipitation of only 12 inches per year.
 Residents of the Eldorado area have, in general, been conservative in their use of water.
 Household consumption throughout 2008 has averaged 4,250 gallons per month.
 We should all use water wisely, especially during hot dry periods.

 Not only can water conservation practices help to ensure the availability of water, but reducing water consumption can also reduce the amount of energy required to deliver water to consumers and to heat water for home use.

 The EAWSD Water Conservation Plan describes a cooperative program for conservation practices, involving residential water customers, commercial and public authority customers, and the District itself.
 The District is committed to supporting water conservation in the following ways:

-For times of drought and water shortages, the District uses a EAWSD Water Alert Management Plan (WAMP), which imposes mandatory consumer conservation measures.
+For times of drought and water shortages, the District uses a EAWSD Water Restrictions and Alert Management Plan (WRAMP), which imposes mandatory consumer conservation measures.

 To assess how much water you are using for different appliances and practices, try out the Water Usage Calculator.